ollls/zio-tls-http/README.md

 To run from sbt:  "sbt example/run". <br>
 Example file: "/zio-tls-http/examples/start/src/main/scala/MyServer.scala"

-# Update history for ZIO2 port.

-* Update(02-02-2023) New processing code for incoming data ( http body ZStream without ZStream.peel ).
-This was done due to an issue when ZStream2 peel attempts to read more data then required when size of the "peeled" stream is limited with ZStream.take( content-len).
-* Update(01-20-2023) ZIO.log with logback, access log with logback and ZIO aspects.
-Original custom logger removed.
-* Update(01-19-2023) zio-http2 first public release: https://github.com/ollls/zio-quartz-h2
-* Update(12-12-2022) ZIO2 async NIO: TcpServer and TLSServer run socket group on default ZIO thread pool.
-Pushed up to master_zio2.
-* Update(12-11-2022) ZIO2 Branches dev_zio2 and master_zio2 are active with ZIO 2.0.5.
-ZIO 2.0.5 has improved performance for async ops.
-New network layer based on netio is under testing now, no known problems so far. <br>in /examples: SyncTLSSocketServer is active now, to enable Java-NIO async uncomment TLSServer.

 # Lightweight Scala TLS HTTP 1.1 Web Server based on ZIO async fibers and Java NIO sockets.